-So, all of a sudden your AC system needs repair at your Winnipeg home and you’re not sure what to expect.
+So, suddenly your air conditioning system needs repair at your Winnipeg home and you’re not sure what to expect.
 It’s daunting enough to allow an AC repairman into your home, but then to wonder what they’re going to do could add even more unnecessary stress.
 No worries!
-Winnipeg Supply Service Experts is here to fill you in on the standard air conditioning repair process so you’ll be informed when an expert A/C system service technician needs to pay you a visit.
+Winnipeg Supply Service Experts is here to inform you on the standard air conditioning repair process so you’ll be informed when an expert A/C system service technician needs to visit your home.

 AC Repair Starts Simple

 When the service tech arrives, the first thing they should do is ask to see the thermostat.
-It might sound silly, but they need to check it to make sure that it’s not simply a thermostat settings problem.
-The service tech will confirm the thermostat is set to cool and then reduce the temperature to see if that will activate the air conditioning system.
-A faulty or incorrectly connected wire could be the culprit that’s standing in the way of you and a comfortable home.
+It might sound silly, but they need to inspect it to make sure that it’s not simply a thermostat settings problem.
+The service tech will confirm the thermostat is set to cool and then reduce the temperature to see if that will activate the AC.
+A faulty or improperly connected wire could be the culprit that’s keeping you from a comfortable home.

 If there is still an issue, the technician may request to see your circuit breaker box.
 They will probably flip the circuit switches to off and then back to on to see if that activates the AC.

 Getting to the nitty-gritty of AC Repair

 The service tech will then most likely ask you to see the air conditioner.
 Same as a doctor, the service tech will start their trial and error diagnosis process.
 There are multiple factors that could be the cause for an air conditioning system that isn’t functioning properly, and it’s up the technician to explore all the possible sources starting from the most typical issues to the least.
 The process could take anywhere from five minutes to sixty, and sometimes longer.